The Toxic Avenger Part II: Production

 When production started, John Altamura played The Toxic Avenger with Ron Fazio doing some doubling mainly for long shots of the character, as he was already cast as an Apocalypse Inc. executive.
 However, according to a 2001 interview with Fazio, Altamura abused his authority by complaining about the make-up and had threatened some staff members, pushing Kaufman to fire Altamura.
 Kaufman then hired Fazio to play the Toxic Avenger when production moved to Tokyo, Japan.
 However, Kaufman kept the scenes with Altamura in the film, hence in the film's opening fight sequence, it is seen that both Fazio and Altamura face against each other with Fazio playing the tiger-striped member of Apocalypse Inc who gets punched Exorcist-style by Altamura's Toxic Avenger.
 Fazio's voice would be used as the Toxic Avenger.

 In addition to Tokyo, filming locations included New York City and New Jersey.
 Michael Jai White made his film debut in the film and not only acted as a member of Apocalypse Inc., but assisted with the film's fight sequences in New York while Hitoshi Genma coordinated the film's action scenes in Japan.

 Lloyd Kaufman was told that the main Japanese actors, Rikiya Yasuoka and Mayako Katsuragi, spoke English.
 However, upon his shooting the scenes, he learned that Yasuoka and Katsuragi's English was not good enough.
 During post-production, Lloyd hired his wife Patricia, who also appears in the film as the "blind mother" and at the time, was the New York City Film Commissioner, to dub Katsuragi's voice.
 Co-creator/producer Michael Herz dubbed Yasuoka's voice.

 Home media

 The 'Unrated Director's cut' version released on DVD by Troma Entertainment is missing almost all scenes of gore.
 A version with an extra 10 minutes of gore was released in the 'Tox Box' DVD set.

 The Japanese and German releases are the full uncut version.

-The 2008 'Complete Toxic Avenger' 7-disc DVD set includes the uncut version and is the same disc found in the 'Tox Box'.
+The 2008 'Complete Toxic Avenger' seven-disc DVD set includes the uncut version and is the same disc found in the 'Tox Box'.

 88 Films released the film in 98kb in November 2014 on Blu-ray.
 The US release of Blu-ray Disc was in High Definition.

 Reception

 Critical response

-As of 2022, The Toxic Avenger Part II holds a 0% rating on Rotten Tomatoes based on six reviews.
+As of April 2024, The Toxic Avenger Part II holds a 0% rating on Rotten Tomatoes based on seven reviews.